 Have you ever heard of the term Chicken parenting?
-It is the equivalent of helicopter parenting in China and has been growing over parents all over the country in the last few decades.
+It is the equivalent of helicopter parenting in China and has been gaining over parents in the country in the last few decades.
 Those parents are super involved in their kid’s life, more notably their education, it goes from tutoring after class, to buying an appartment next to the best city schools, to spending thousands in private and overseas shcool… to ensure their kids can have the best outcomes once reaching adult life.
 The point being, China, is an enourmous market for the education industry.
-Altough, chinese universties are more and more valued in the world, the competition to enter is harsh resulting in many graduates to opt for studying overseas.
-In this guide, we will give you an in-depth context of the chinese education market as well as our best tips to attract chinese students to your school, university, training center and so on.
+Altough, chinese universities are more and more valued in the world, the competition to enter is harsh resulting in many graduates to opt for studying overseas.
+In this guide, we will give you an in-depth context of the chinese education market as well as our best tips to recruit chinese students for your school, university, training center and so on.

 Introduction to China’s Education Market